 3. What qualifications do I need?

 You typically need a background in finance or business.
 Many RIAs hold certifications like CFP (Certified Financial Planner) or CFA (Chartered Financial Analyst).
-Passing the Series 65 exam is also essential.
+Passing the Series 65 exam is also required.

 4. Are there ongoing requirements for RIAs?